poppy-project/poppy-project.org/_drafts/2016-09-08-how-to-make-ergo-jr-robot-work-on-raspberry-pi-3.md

 layout: single-column-cover
 lang: en
 title: "How to make the Ergo Jr robot work on a Raspberry pi 3"
-description: "Changes between Rpi2 and Rpi3 to the serial port management prevents the current ergo-jr code from working on a Rpi3.
+description: "Changes between Raspberry Pi 2 and 3 to the serial port management prevents the current ergo-jr code from working on a Rpi3.
 This post will show you how to fix this"
-cover_title: "How to make the Ergo Jr robot work on a Raspberry pi 3"
+cover_title: "How to make the Ergo Jr robot work on a Raspberry Pi 3"
 cover_image: "/assets/img/covers/rpi3-lego.jpg"
 cover_size: small
 cover_gradient: true